-How To Get Your Real Estate License in 7 Steps with Texas Remedial Courses
+7 Steps Toward Getting Your Real Estate License with Texas Remedial Courses

 Per TREC requirements, candidates have three attempts to pass both portions of the examination prior to the application expiration date.
 If the exam is failed three times, the candidate is unable to retest on the application or submit a new application until additional qualifying real estate education is completed - the 60-Hr.
 Texas Remedial Package fulfills this additional qualifying education.
 Follow these simple steps to get started today!